spacetelescope/jwst/docs/jwst/srctype/description.rst

 should be treated as point or extended.

-If the stellarity value for a given source in the MSA metadata is less than zero, the source type is set to "UNKNOWN."
+If the stellarity value for a given source in the MSA metadata is less than zero, the source type defaults to "POINT."
 If the stellarity value is between zero and 0.75, it is set to "EXTENDED", and if the stellarity value is greater than 0.75, it is set to "POINT."
-The resulting choice as stored in the "SRCTYPE" keyword located in the header of the SCI extension associated with each slitlet.
+The resulting choice is stored in the "SRCTYPE" keyword located in the header of the SCI extension associated with each slitlet.